Frequently Asked Questions

 3. What is a mediator’s job?

-A mediator's job is to help determine whether your case can be resolved without the necessity of a trial.
+A mediator's job is to assist in attempting to resolve your dispute without the necessity of a trial.

 4. Who are you?

 My name is Steve Vacek.
 I started my legal career as a prosecutor in Bexar County.
-I was in the Bexar County District Attorney's Office for four years.
+I was in the Bexar County District Attorney's Office for five years.
 I then entered private practice as a trial lawyer.
 I worked in that capacity for sixteen years.
-I have been a mediator since 1994, a full time mediator since 1998 and have mediated over 4,000 cases.
-If you would like additional information you can click on Profile above.
+I have been a mediator since 1994, a full time mediator since 1998 and have mediated over 6,500 cases.
+If you would like additional information about me you can click on Profile above.

 5. What will happen in mediation?

-Subject to agreements to the contrary, the mediation will start in a joint session.
-At that meeting the mediator will explain the mediation process.
-Each side, through their attorney, will explain their position.
-You will normally not be required to make any statements or answer any questions.
+Subject to agreements to the contrary, mediation will normally start in a joint session.
+At that meeting I will explain the mediation process.
+Each side, through their attorney, will then explain their respective position.
+You will normally not be required to make any statements or answer any questions in the joint session.
 All discussions during the mediation are confidential.
-Nothing that is said in the joint session can ever be repeated or quoted.
+Nothing that is said in mediation can ever be repeated or quoted.

-The mediator will do everything reasonably and ethically possible to help reach a settlement.
-An impasse will not be called unless and until the mediator is sure there is no way to reach an agreement.
-However, if neither the mediator nor the parties and their attorneys can find a path on which to move forward, the mediation will be ended.
+During the mediation I will be delivering each side's offers and counter-offers.
+I will do everything reasonably and ethically possible to help reach a settlement.
+An impasse will not be called unless and until I am sure there is no way to reach an agreement.

 6. What if the mediator says something different than my lawyer?

-Always remember, the mediator is not your lawyer.
+Always remember, I am not your lawyer.
 If your lawyer has a different opinion about any matter that is discussed, listen to them.

 7. What makes mediation better than a trial?